v-cakoll/docs.pl-pl/docs/fsharp/style-guide/formatting.md

 let (!>) x f = f x
 ```

-<span data-ttu-id="32452-134">Dla dowolnego operatora niestandardowego, który rozpoczyna się od `*` i który ma więcej niż jeden znak, należy dodać białe miejsce na początku definicji, aby uniknąć niejednoznaczności kompilatora.</span><span class="sxs-lookup"><span data-stu-id="32452-134">For any custom operator that starts with `*` and that has more than one character, you need to add a white space to the beginning of the definition to avoid a compiler ambiguity.</span></span> <span data-ttu-id="32452-135">Z tego względu zalecamy, aby po prostu ująć definicje wszystkich operatorów z pojedynczym znakiem odstępu.</span><span class="sxs-lookup"><span data-stu-id="32452-135">Because of this, we recommend that you simply surround the definitions of all operators with a single white-space character.</span></span>
+<span data-ttu-id="a00dc-134">Dla dowolnego niestandardowego operatora, który rozpoczyna się `*` i który ma więcej niż jeden znak, należy dodać biały znak na początku definicji, aby uniknąć niejednoznaczności kompilatora.</span><span class="sxs-lookup"><span data-stu-id="a00dc-134">For any custom operator that starts with `*` and that has more than one character, you need to add a white space to the beginning of the definition to avoid a compiler ambiguity.</span></span> <span data-ttu-id="a00dc-135">Z tego powodu zaleca się po prostu otoczyć definicje wszystkich operatorów z jednym znakiem odstępu.</span><span class="sxs-lookup"><span data-stu-id="a00dc-135">Because of this, we recommend that you simply surround the definitions of all operators with a single white-space character.</span></span>

-### <a name="surround-function-parameter-arrows-with-white-space"></a><span data-ttu-id="32452-136">Strzałki parametru funkcji przestrzenny z białym znakiem</span><span class="sxs-lookup"><span data-stu-id="32452-136">Surround function parameter arrows with white space</span></span>
+### <a name="surround-function-parameter-arrows-with-white-space"></a><span data-ttu-id="a00dc-136">Strzałki parametrów funkcji otoczyć z białymi znakami</span><span class="sxs-lookup"><span data-stu-id="a00dc-136">Surround function parameter arrows with white space</span></span>

-<span data-ttu-id="32452-137">Podczas definiowania sygnatury funkcji Użyj białego znaku wokół symbolu `->`:</span><span class="sxs-lookup"><span data-stu-id="32452-137">When defining the signature of a function, use white space around the `->` symbol:</span></span>
+<span data-ttu-id="a00dc-137">Podczas definiowania podpisu funkcji należy użyć `->` odstępu wokół symbolu:</span><span class="sxs-lookup"><span data-stu-id="a00dc-137">When defining the signature of a function, use white space around the `->` symbol:</span></span>

 ```fsharp
 // OK